greentfrapp/greentfrapp.github.io/_posts/2018-10-07-leaflet-tutorial.md

 draft: True
 ---

 Recently, while working on an assignment for my Urban Science Masters, I came across a wonderful JS library known as [Leaflet](https://leafletjs.com/).
-Here's a brief guide to getting started with Leaflet, although there are also several [tutorials](https://leafletjs.com/examples.html) on the site.
+Here's a quickstart guide to using Leaflet, although there are also several [tutorials](https://leafletjs.com/examples.html) on the site.

 *While I generally assume that the reader is familiar with basic HTML, CSS and Javascript, working files are provided for the newcomer.*